-Residents are not allowed to keep any animals that, in our opinion, may cause nuisance or disturbance to anyone in the local area, including our employees and contractors.
+Residents are not allowed to keep any animals that may cause nuisance or disturbance to anyone in the local area.
+This includes our employees and contractors.

-Residents must make sure that any animal they keep does not cause a nuisance or distress to others or damage our property.
+Residents must make sure that any animal they keep does not cause a nuisance or distress to others.
+They must not damage our property.

-We will take enforcement action against any tenant who:
+We will take action against any tenant who:

 • Has not got our permission to keep their pet(s)